Skip to main content

 7. “Good design is long-lasting.”

-Rams highlighted the need for designs that withstand the test of time aesthetically and functionally.
+Rams highlighted the need for designs that withstand the test of time, aesthetically and functionally.
 Timeless design reduces waste and promotes sustainability.

 8. “Good design is thorough down to the last detail.”

 Every design aspect, no matter how small, should be carefully considered and executed.
-Attention to detail contributes to the overall quality and user experience.
+Attention to detail contributes to overall quality and user experience.

 9. “Good design is environmentally friendly.”